 According to the Environmental Protection Agency, mercury exposure can cause mood swings, irritability, nervousness, and excessive shyness (Source).
 Scientists have also discovered that higher levels of lead or cadmium in the blood are associated with depression and anxiety (Source, Source).

-4. Decreased IQ & Intelligence
+4. Lower IQ & Intelligence

 But IQ is not a one-way street.
 Your IQ can also decrease over time.
 One way your IQ can be negatively impacted is through chronic heavy metal exposure, especially during childhood.

-5. Compromised Executive Function
+5. Weakened Executive Function

-6. Sloppy Fine Motor Skills
+6. Poor Fine Motor Skills

 How to Protect Your Brain from Heavy Metals